hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Add a DNS domain with the specified name and email address.
-Optionally, you can specify a TTL (time to live) to adjust DNS caching of your entry.
+Optionally, specify a TTL (time to live) to adjust DNS caching of your entry.
 The default time to live (TTL) is 3600 (one hour).

 ###Examples
 Create a new DNS domain `mydomain.com` with email address `email@example.com`: